Glasgow Hutchesons Aloysians RFC: Further development

 Agreement reached with a development organisation saw the original 1970 clubhouse demolished to make way for a health club.
 A new, state of the art, clubhouse was formally opened by S.R.U.
 President Ronnie Young at Braidholm in January 2002.
 The Glasgow Southern name was only to survive for seven years before it became evident to all concerned that the sport on the south side of Glasgow would be best served through amalgamation, an initiative formalised in May 2002 with the formation of Glasgow Hutchesons' Aloysians Rugby Football Club.
 Plans for an all-weather artificial pitch at Braidholm were announced in 2018.

 Senior rugby

-GHA run 4 senior sides, catering for all abilities and attitudes - The club's 1st XV and 2nd XV teams play at a highly-competitive national level, with the 3rd XV (known as the GHA Lions) competing within the regional reserve leagues.
-Additionally there is a long established veterans team (known as The Internationally Famous GHA Gazelles, captained by John Willock) who participate in a variety of social, friendly and touring matches.
+GHA operates four senior teams.
+The 1st XV and 2nd XV teams compete in national leagues, while the 3rd XV (the GHA Lions) competes in the regional reserve leagues.
+There is also a veterans team, the GHA Gazelles, captained by John Willock, which plays social, friendly, and touring matches.